Asynchronous Programming

 Can you work out why?

-The problem lies in the += operator, which takes the current value of list at the time where the statement starts executing and then, when the await finishes, sets the list binding to be that value plus the added string.
+The problem lies in the += operator, which takes the current value of list at the time the statement starts executing and then, when the await finishes, sets the list binding to be that value plus the added string.

 This could have easily been avoided by returning the lines from the mapped promises and calling join on the result of Promise.all, instead of building up the list by changing a binding.
-As usual, computing new values is less error-prone than changing existing values.
+As usual, computing new values is less error prone than changing existing values.

 async function fileSizes(files) {